 One downside of living in Metuchen, however, is that residents on average have to contend with a long commute, spending on average 35.06 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 In Metuchen, a lot of people use the train to get to work every day though Metuchen is a relatively small borough.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Metuchen in 2010 was $50,687, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $202,748 for a family of four.
+The per capita income in Metuchen in 2010 was $52,631, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $210,524 for a family of four.

 Metuchen is a very ethnically-diverse borough.
 The people who call Metuchen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metuchen residents report their race to be White, followed by Asian.
 Important ancestries of people in Metuchen include Italian, German, Polish, and English.

 The most common language spoken in Metuchen is English.
-Other important languages spoken here include Chinese and Hindi.
+Other important languages spoken here include Spanish and Chinese.